joshisumit/jekyll-now/resume.md

 ##Education

-- Pursuing M.E. in IT Systems and Network Security from Gujarat Technological University.
+- M.E. in IT Systems and Network Security from Gujarat Technological University.
 2013 – 2015
-- First class degree with distinction, B.E. in Computer Engineering from Gujarat Technological University.
+- B.E. in Computer Engineering from Gujarat Technological University.
 2009 – 2013

 ##Skills